groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.6 =
+* FIXED File uploader causing error when file is not uploaded.

 = 2.0.5 =
 * FIXED Typo in the Sending Service settings
 * FIXED Updates showing for inactive premium extensions.